iggy-pigy/Vigenere-Cipher-Project/README.md

 To encrypt text the user should type in original text and key word.
 Each letter has its own value (e.g. A = 0, B =1 etc.).
 If we want to encrypt the word **MOPSIK**(original text) and use the key word **DOG**, then the result should be **PCVVWQ** (encrypted text).

+The hosted version of the project is available here: http://iggypigy.pythonanywhere.com/

 ## Getting started

 To run this code you need **Python3**.